MicrosoftDocs/windows-itpro-docs/windows/deployment/update/includes/wufb-reports-admin-center-permissions.md

 - [Windows Update deployment administrator](/azure/active-directory/roles/permissions-reference#windows-update-deployment-administrator)
    - This role allows enrollment through the [workbook](../wufb-reports-enable.md#bkmk_enroll-workbook) but not the Microsoft 365 admin center
 - [Policy and profile manager](/mem/intune/fundamentals/role-based-access-control#built-in-roles) Intune role
-   - This role allows enrollment through the [workbook](../wufb-reports-enable.md#bkmk_enroll-workbook) but does not allow any access to the Microsoft 365 admin center
+   - This role allows enrollment through the [workbook](../wufb-reports-enable.md#bkmk_enroll-workbook) but doesn't allow any access to the Microsoft 365 admin center

 To display the workbook and view the **Windows** tab in the **Software Updates** page [Microsoft 365 admin center](https://admin.microsoft.com) use the following role:
   - [Global Reader role](/azure/active-directory/roles/permissions-reference#global-reader)